-.01 This section contains procedures for applications filed with respect to plans described in § 413(c).
+.01 This section sets forth procedures for applications filed with respect to plans described in § 413(c).
 A plan is not described in § 413(c) if all the employers maintaining the plan are members of the same controlled group or affiliated service group under § 414(b), (c), or (m).

-Applicant must request letter for plan in the name of the controlling member .02 A determination letter applicant for a multiple employer plan that is otherwise eligible to apply for a determination letter must request a letter for the plan in the name of the adopting employer sponsoring a plan that submits the application as the lead employer of the multiple employer plan (controlling member).
+Applicant must request letter for plan in the name of the controlling member

+- (1) A determination letter applicant for a multiple employer plan that is otherwise eligible to apply for a determination letter must request a letter for the plan in the name of the adopting employer sponsoring a plan that submits the application as the lead employer of the multiple employer plan (controlling member).
 An applicant requesting a letter for the plan submits one Form 5300, Application for Determination of Employee Benefit Plan, for the plan in the name of the controlling member, either including or omitting the design-based safe harbor questions.
-A participating employer maintaining a multiple employer plan may not request its own determination letter but may rely on a favorable determination letter issued to the controlling member, except with respect to the requirements of §§ 401(a)(4), 401(a)(26), 401(1), 410(b), and 414(s), and, if the employer maintains or has ever maintained another plan, §§ 415 and 416.
+A participating employer maintaining a multiple employer plan may not request its own determination letter but may rely on a favorable determination letter issued to the controlling member, except with respect to the requirements of §§ 401(a)(4), 401(a)(26), 401(1), 410(b), and 414(s), and, if the participating employer maintains or has ever maintained another plan, §§ 415 and 416. - (2) A determination letter for a multiple employer plan issued pursuant to this revenue procedure will provide reliance for purposes of the requirements of § 413(c); however, pending issuance of final regulations under § 413(e), a favorable determination letter for a multiple employer plan will not provide reliance for purposes of § 413(e).
+An applicant that has a determination letter application for a multiple employer plan pending with the Service as of January 3, 2022, may withdraw the pending application, receive a refund of the user fee relating to the application, and resubmit the application following the issuance of final regulations under § 413(e).
+If the withdrawn application had been submitted for initial qualification of the plan, the resubmission of that application will not cause the application to fail to be considered as an application for initial qualification.